Plushtoast/dsa5-foundryVTT/README.md

 ### Current Version and Compatibility:
 1.0.0 - FoundryVTT 0.7.0+
-We are proud to announce we finally finished our initial work on Das Schwarze Auge 5th edition in German in foundry.
+We are proud to announce we finally finished our initial work on Das Schwarze Auge 5th edition in German (English soon) in foundry.
 I hope you enjoy the system as much as we do.

 This system is intended for use with Foundry Virtual Tabletop to play "Das Schwarze Auge" 5th edition.